 ACCESS & LOCATION:

-Kichaka is located in untouched and remote areas on the east side of Ruaha National Park.
-Situated on the banks of the seasonal Lunda river, it is far from any other camp or lodge.
-So unless you go on a day-long game drive, you are very unlikely to see another vehicle – this ensures a completely authentic experience.
-The camp is accessed via an average of 3 hours’ road transfer from Msembe Airstrip, and a picnic stop is often included on the way.
+Kichaka is located in an untouched and remote area on the eastern side of Ruaha National Park.
+Ruaha is a place of plenty, where red scorched earth meets sand rivers and ancient baobabs.
+Situated on the banks of the seasonal Ruaha river, Kichaka is very far from any other camp or lodge, so unless you go on a day-long game drive, you are very unlikely to see another vehicle!

 ACCOMMODATION & FACILITIES AT KICHAKA EXPEDITIONS: